top of page

 RNCM panel

-The photo features four respected musicians with international reputations, who have all committed their lives to pursing music at the highest level and inspiring others to do the same.
+The photo features four brass musicians with international reputations, who have all committed their lives to pursing music at the highest level and inspiring others to do the same.
 The photo is taken before potential music students audition for a place at the Royal Northern College of Music in Manchester, UK.

 I get it, I really do.
 I serve as a governor at my daughters primary school.
 Every member of the team is white, British.
 Every meeting we discuss the potential of new members to join the group and how we would like to accommodate someone who represents a minority group.
 This conversation isn't prompted by any lack of care or attention the current members give, but it is something on our minds because a more inclusive team can only benefit the school and community.
 You cannot however, force someone to do something, especially in a volunteer capacity.